Travel Safe, Travel Smart, Travel Solo

 Are you scared to be on your own?

-Do you crave for some “ME” time?
+Do you crave for some ‘ME’ time?

-Do you continually please others?
+Are continually trying to please others?

 Do you get anxiety when you think of traveling alone?

-Here is what I have learned in my years of life experience and from studying Neuro-Linguistic programming,
+Here is what I have learned in my years of life experience and from studying Neuro-Linguistic programming, yogi vidya (knowledge), TimeLine Therapy®, neuroscience, and Ayurvedic science:

-The FEAR of “being alone” comes from your conditioning.
+The FEAR of ‘being alone’ comes from your conditioning.
 Negative emotions from the past have become your state and beliefs.

-Why Travel Solo
+Why Travel Solo on Solo Women Tours

 Solo Travel Must Haves

-Copy all your Travel documents
+Copy all your travel documents

 Blend in with the locals